-Despite this, they’re not a part of the content ecosystem that we talk about a lot, and there’s a surprising amount of complacency about voice, tone and style.
+Despite this, they’re not a part of the content ecosystem that we talk about a lot.
+There’s also a surprising amount of complacency about voice, tone, and style.
 I regularly come across brands that:

 If you fit into any of these categories, I’d like to try and win you over to my way of thinking.
-In this post I’ll look at the value of voice, tone, and style guides, and take you through a couple of different processes for creating one.
+In this post, I’ll look at the value of voice, tone, and style guides.
+I'll also take you through a couple of different processes for creating one.

 The benefits aren’t just in the quality of your content either; they can be financial too.
 Having a guide makes it more likely that you’ll get content right with fewer drafts, which has an obvious cost benefit.